-Distribution: Occurring east of the Cascades crest in Washington; Washington south to California, east to Idaho and Nevada.
+Distribution: Occurring east of the Cascades crest in central Washington; Washington to California, east to Idaho and Nevada.

 Habitat: Dry, rocky soil, often with sagebrush.